Hilton Vancouver Downtown

-The Westin Grand, Vancouver was a hotel in the Canadian city of Vancouver, British Columbia.
+The Hilton Vancouver Downtown is a hotel in the Canadian city of Vancouver, British Columbia.
 It is located in the Yaletown neighbourhood at the intersection of Homer Street and Robson Street.
-It was rebranded to Hilton Vancouver Downtown in January 2021.
+It was built in 1999 as The Westin Grand, Vancouver and was rebranded as a Hilton in January 2021.

 Facilities

 The hotel's facilities include six meeting rooms, a fitness centre, an outdoor saltwater pool and a hot tub.
 The hotel is also home to Hendricks Resto-Lounge, a 100-seat restaurant located on the second floor.
 The building was designed by Bruno Freschi Architects and Lawrence Doyle Young & Wright Architects.